Lilac: A Modal Separation Logic for Conditional Probability: Introduction

 To establish this postcondition, Lilac provides proof rules that enable the usual forward-symbolic-execution-style reasoning~\citep{reynolds2009introduction}; we will present these in Section~\ref{sec:derived}.
 The rule for generating a random variable using $\applunif$ is:

 in direct analogy to the rule for allocating a new reference in ordinary separation logic.
 The rules for monadic operators are standard; see rules \textsc{H-Let} and \textsc{H-Ret} in Figure~\ref{fig:proof-rules}.
 This allows derivations in the Lilac program logic to be abbreviated as assertion-annotated programs in the usual way.
 For example, the postcondition for \ref{prog:unif2} can be established by the annotation in Figure~\ref{fig:annot-1}.

-So far we have not made use of any probability-specific reasoning principles; a proof analogous to the above could be carried out for a heap-manipulating program that allocates twice.
-Our next example illustrates how Lilac's notion of separation can be used together with probability-specific proof rules to compute an expectation.
+Our next example illustrates how Lilac's notion of separation can be used together with probability-specific reasoning principles to compute an expectation.
 Consider a program \ref{prog:halve} that takes a random variable $X$ as input, generates a uniform random variable $Y$, and computes their product:

 Because $Y$ is freshly generated, $X$ and $Y$ must be independent; combined with the fact that $Y$ is uniform, we have $\Ex[XY] = \Ex[X]\Ex[Y] = \Ex[X]/2$.\footnote{ $\Ex[X]$ denotes the expectation of the random variable $X$.} (Hence the name: $\ref{prog:halve}(X)$'s output is half of $X$ in expectation.)
 This argument makes use of two key facts: expectation distributes over the product of independent random variables, and for $U \sim \unif[0,1]$ we have $\Ex[U] = 1/2$.